Home What's New with Universal Links

 ...omitted

-Around line 44, change the root in location / to the directory you want (using Documents as an example here).
+Around line 44, change the root in the location / to the directory you want (using Documents as an example here).

 1